jwtly10/at4j-risk-manager/README.md

 # AT4J Risk Management Service

-A Go-based service for monitoring and managing account equity across multiple broker accounts, designed as a critical risk management component of the AlgoTrade4j platform.
+An independent Golang risk monitoring service for the AlgoTrade4j platform.

 Used internally as a reliable way to track account equity and ensure that trading strategies are operating within risk limits.